Pennsylvania Route 191: Northampton County

 Past this interchange, the route heads northeast past more commercial development as a four-lane undivided road before crossing the Stockertown Rails-to-Trails into residential areas.
 PA 191 turns northwest onto two-lane undivided Main Street and is lined with homes.
 The route leaves Stockertown for Plainfield Township, intersecting the Stockertown Rails-to-Trails and the Plainfield Township Trail paths, and turns north-northeast onto Bangor Road at the Sullivan Trail intersection.
 The road passes near homes and commercial development with some farm fields before it comes to Edelman, where it crosses over the Little Bushkill Creek and the Plainfield Township Trail.
 PA 191 curves northeast and heads through rolling farmland with some woodland and residences.
 The route turns east before it enters Washington Township and curves back to the northeast, continuing through more rural areas with some development as Washington Boulevard.
 The road reaches Ackermanville, where it turns east, passing homes.

 PA 191 turns to the north and continues through wooded residential areas.
 The route turns northeast before curving north and entering the borough of Bangor, where it comes South 1st Street and is lined with homes and some businesses.
 PA 191 heads into the downtown area of Bangor and comes to an intersection with PA 512, where the name changes to North 1st Street.
 From here, the road continues through developed areas, curving to the north-northwest.
 The route runs through woodland and enters the borough of Roseto, where it becomes Roseto Avenue and heads north, lined with homes and a few businesses.
 PA 191 leaves Roseto for Washington Township and heads north-northeast through woods before curving north and crossing into Upper Mount Bethel Township, where the name becomes Valley View Drive.
-The road heads through woodland with some development before heading northeast to ascend forested Blue Mountain.
+The road heads through woodland with some development before heading northeast through sections of the Cherry Valley National Wildlife Refuge to ascend forested Blue Mountain.